marahbca/govtech-tda/_programme/day-3.md

       <h4>A Journey Through Design</h4>
       <em>Cyprian Wong, Smart Nation Fellow, Digital Design & Development, GovTech</em>
       <br><br>
-      Lessons, experiences and insights from 20-year design journey.
-Learn about the ups, downs, battle scars, life-long friends made and the ‘never-again’ moments.
+      An experienced design professional, Cyprian Wong brings to projects a holistic, data-driven and analytical approach to design and design processes.
+He will be sharing           lessons, experiences and insights from his 20-year design journey – the ups and downs, the battle scars, and the ‘never-again’ moments.
     </td>
   </tr>
 </table>